 Completeness - It has all necessary

-Coherency - The relationships between components adhere to an internal logic (they 'cling together').
+Coherency - The relationships between components adhere to an internal logic.
 It answers 'why?' questions from within its own logic.

-Consistency - It will still get similar results even when circumstances change (it 'stands firm').
+Consistency - It will get similar results even when circumstances change.
 It can answer 'what if?' questions.

-* Evaluate the completeness by the degree to which your model shows 'operational closure'–
+* You can evaluate the above by the degree to which your model shows 'operational closure'–

 3. Compare and contrast individual models component-by-component, step-by-step and function-by-function.

-At this point you must separate the information gathered from the
+At this point you start to separate the information gathered from the

 exemplar: It is no longer their model, it becomes your model because

-you will represent the information in a different way that meet your modelling desired outomes.
+you will represent the information in a different way to meet your modelling outomes.

-4. Design your own model by one or more of the following methods.
+4. Design your own model using one or more of the following methods.

 a.
 Identify similarities across exemplars and construct a composite model based on similarities.